 Initial treatments

-During hospitalization, because of his history of hepatitis B-related cirrhosis, the patient was initially treated as having haemorrhoidal varices with bleeding.
+During hospitalisation, because of his history of hepatitis B-related cirrhosis, the patient was initially treated as having haemorrhoidal varices with bleeding.
 Octreotide was administered to stop the bleeding.
-Telbivudine was added to the anti-hepatitis B virus treatment.
-The patient developed a fever before being admitted to our hospital; the fever did not improve during the first days of hospitalization.
+Telbivudine was added to the anti-HBV treatment.
+The patient developed a fever before being admitted to our hospital; the fever did not improve during the first days of hospitalisation.
 He was given antibiotics, including piperacillin sodium and sulbactam sodium, empirically.
-On the fifth day of admission, the blood culture results showed that Staphylococcus aureus was still present.
+On the 5th day of admission, the blood culture results showed that Staphylococcus aureus was still present.
 Considering his symptoms, we concluded that the patient had septicaemia.
 The abovementioned antibiotics were discontinued, and biapenem was added to his treatments.
 Due to the absolute CD4 T-lymphocyte counts along with the mucosa blaze in the patient’s mouth, the antifungal agent voriconazole was used.

 FINAL DIAGNOSIS

-After half of a month of treatment, the patient felt that his lower lumbus ache and bearing-down pain had not improved, and a colonoscopy was conducted.
-The result revealed a rectal mass (Figure 1) that was histologically confirmed as KS with rectal spindle cells that were positive for CD117, CD34, HHV8, CD31, and Ki-67 (30%) and negative for S-100, SMA, and Desmin (Figure 2).
+After half a month of treatment, the patient felt that his lower lumbus ache and bearing-down pain had not improved, and a colonoscopy was conducted.
+The result revealed a rectal mass (Figure 1) that was histologically confirmed as KS with rectal spindle cells that were positive for cluster of differentiation 117 (CD117), CD34, HHV8, CD31, and Ki-67 (30%) and negative for soluble protein-100, smooth muscle actin, and desmin (Figure 2).

 TREATMENT

-Based on the pathological and immunohistochemistry results, when the patient was clinically stable, he was given Highly Active Antiretroviral Therapy (HAART) consisting of lamivudine, efavirenz, lopinavir and ritonavir.
-He started systemic chemotherapy with 36 mg/d of liposomal doxorubicin on August 26, 2016.
+Based on the pathological and immunohistochemistry results, when the patient was clinically stable, he was given highly active antiretroviral therapy (HAART) consisting of lamivudine, efavirenz, lopinavir, and ritonavir.
+He started systemic chemotherapy with 36 mg/d liposomal doxorubicin on August 26, 2016.
 At that time, his local bleeding was resolved, and he was discharged from the hospital.
-Then, the patient was readmitted into the hospital for chemotherapy with liposomal doxorubicin at the same dosage on a monthly basis.
+Then the patient was readmitted to the hospital for chemotherapy with liposomal doxorubicin at the same dosage on a monthly basis.

 OUTCOME AND FOLLOW-UP

 Prior to each chemotherapy treatment, he routinely underwent a CT scan (Figure 3).
 The results revealed that the focus had shrunk, indicating that the patient had palliated successfully.
-At his six-month follow-up visit, the patient’s viral load decreased to 7.39E + 01 copies/mL.
+At his 6-mo follow-up visit, the patient’s viral load decreased to 7.39E + 01 copies/mL.
 He also underwent a positron emission tomography (PET) scan that showed great improvement in hypermetabolic activity in the rectum with mild residual activity (Figure 4).
 He completed six doses of liposomal doxorubicin and experienced no sign of lower GI bleeding again.

 DISCUSSION